-An LRS releases learners from conventional learning systems.
-You’re free to place learning content wherever you want.
+An LRS releases learners from conventional learning platforms.
+You’re free to place eLearning content wherever you want.

 The LRS can be a standalone system placed in the cloud:

-The LRS can also be incorporated into an LMS within the same domain:
+The LRS can also be incorporated into traditional learning management systems (LMSs) within the same domain: